phalcon/documentation/docs/application-micro.md

 }
 ```

-#### CORS Middleware
+##### CORS

-Again this middleware is attached to the `before` event of our Micro application.
-We need to ensure that it fires before anything happens with our application
+This middleware, attached to the `before` event of our Micro application, ensures that it fires before anything happens with our application.

 ```php
 <?php